Hausdorff dimension in graph matchbox manifolds: Introduction

 Ghys \cite{Ghys1999} considered a dynamical system, where the phase space is the space of non-compact trees of bounded valence of vertices and with one distinguished vertex.
 Topologically the space of such pointed trees is a Cantor set.
 There is a partial action of a free group $F_n$, $n \geq 2$, on this space, which can be thought of as moving the distinguished vertex along the edges of trees.
 Because of the action, one intuitively thinks of the space of pointed trees with a partial action of a free group as a generalized Bernouilli shift.

+Given a pseudogroup dynamical system on a topological space $X$ it is natural to ask, what are the properties of dynamically defined subsets of this space?
+Here by `dynamically defined' we mean the subsets which are closed, invariant under the action of the pseudogroup, and which contain a dense orbit of the pseudogroup action.
+These subsets need not be minimal with respect to the properties of being closed and invariant, and so they form a hierarchy ordered by inclusion.
+This hierarchy in codimension one foliations, known as `theory of levels', was studied by Cantwell and Conlon \cite{CC1}, Hector \cite{Hector1983}, Nishimori \cite{Nishimori1977} and others, see \cite{Lukina2012} for references.

-Dynamical systems on spaces of pointed trees, and their suspensions, have been studied by ~Ghys \cite{Ghys1999}, Blanc \cite{Blanc2001}, ~Alcalde~Cuesta, ~Lozano~Rojo and ~Macho~Stadler \cite{ALM2009a}, Lozano Rojo \cite{Lozano2009}.
+The hierarchy of closed invariant subsets with a dense orbit in the space of pointed trees, given by inclusions, was studied by the author in \cite{Lukina2012}.
+Specific examples of such subsets were considered in ~Ghys \cite{Ghys1999}, Blanc \cite{Blanc2001}, ~Alcalde~Cuesta, ~Lozano~Rojo and ~Macho~Stadler \cite{ALM2009a}.
+Lozano Rojo \cite{Lozano2009} showed that the space of pointed trees contains closed invariant subsets with a dense orbit which are not uniquely ergodic.
 In Lukina \cite{Lukina2012}, it was shown that the structure of orbits of the action on the space of pointed trees is remarkably similar to the structure of the orbits in the full shift space.
 In Lozano Rojo and Lukina \cite{LozanoLukina2012}, it was shown that a full shift on any finitely generated group and any finite alphabet can be equivariantly embedded into the space of pointed trees.

-In this paper, we continue the study of the properties of the dynamical system on the space of pointed trees.
-In particular, for a given metric, we calculate the Hausdorff dimension of this space, and show that it is infinite.
-We also investigate the Hausdorff and the box dimensions of closed subsets of the space of pointed trees, which contain a dense orbit, and which are invariant under the pseudogroup action.
+The next natural question to ask is, what are the dimension properties of the closed invariant subsets with a dense orbit in the space of pointed trees?
+For example, it is well known that such dynamically defined subsets of the shift space have equal Hausdorff and box dimensions.
+Since the shift space equivariantly embeds into the space of pointed trees \cite{LozanoLukina2012}, one can expect that the space of pointed trees contains subsets with equal box and Hausdorff dimensions, but these subsets are very special.
+In this paper we show that the space of pointed trees exhibits much more rich and diverse properties than that.
+In particular, we show that it has infinite Hausdorff dimension, and that any open set in this space intersects a) an orbit whose closure has zero Hausdorff dimension and positive box dimension, b) an orbit whose closure has positive Hausdorff dimension.

 Our computations have the following application.
 One can suspend the action on the space of pointed trees, obtaining a lamination which we call the \emph{space of graph matchbox manifolds}.
-Each point in this lamination has a neighborhood homeomorphic to the product of a Euclidean disk and a Cantor set.
-The space of pointed trees serves as a canonical transversal for this lamination.
-Since the Hausdorff dimension of the canonical transversal is infinite, the space of graph matchbox manifolds cannot be realized as a foliated subset of a smooth manifold with a $C^{\infty,r}$-foliation, for $r \geq 1$.
+This lamination is an example of a lamination with bi-Lipschitz holonomy pseudogroup, which does not admit a bi-Lipschitz embedding as a foliated subset of a smooth manifold with a $C^{\infty,r}$-foliation, for $r \geq 1$, see the discussion below for details.

 We now give precise statements of our results.